OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 Initial draft Feb 9, 2024

 (This is a public document that can be modified by others who have access -- if anything doesn't make sense, please ignore.)
-(No use of high voltage or anything dangerous is specified in this document.)
+(No use of high voltage or anything dangerous is or should be specified in this document.)

 -
 -